JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 # Automatic `main.cpp` file generation

-Even if we want to make this file simplest possible, it take some time to include required libraries, open `std` namespace, define main function.
+Even if we want this file to be the simplest possible, it take some time to include required libraries, open `std` namespace, define main function.
 Especially if we want to do it again for every task.
-Thats why I have my ready to use `main.cpp` file template.
+That is why I have my ready-to-use `main.cpp` file template.

 ## File template

-Taking advantage of the fact that I don't have to write this file from scratch for each task, I don't need to worry about its length.
+Taking advantage of the fact that I don't have to write this file from scratch for each task, I don't need to worry about its length, so I added everything that might come in handy for me.

 I'm using multiple `typedef` specifiers:

 ```cpp
 typedef long long ll;